Work with Me

 What's on the other side?

-The big changes you see will happen first on the ground where things are currently most fucked up for you, whether that's not being able to work, not being able to find it satisfying, or not being sure what your true talents even are.
+The big changes you see will happen first on the ground where you're struggling the most, whether that's not being able to work, not being able to find it satisfying, or not being sure what your true talents even are.
 Once we get these blocks cleared away, then we'll start working on the bigger stuff that becomes possible when your brain, talent and vision are all pulling in the same direction.

 So you might find that for you it looks like: